wg481/miniquest/Questscript.md

 | `on_tile` | the player steps onto its tile (optional gate flag) |

 A map can have up to 8 events.
-Scripts run to completion and block the game while they do — the player watches the cutscene.
+Scripts run to completion and block the game while they do.

 ## Ground rules